Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

-Miguel Cabrera -- with an on-base percentage of .220 in his past 10 games, 94 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Mike Clevinger on the hill, on September 2 at 7:10 PM ET.
+The Detroit Tigers and Miguel Cabrera, who went 4-for-5 with a double and three RBI last time out, take on Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his last game, he had two hits (going 2-for-4) against the White Sox.
+In his last game, he collected three RBI (going 4-for-5 with a double) against the White Sox.

 Miguel Cabrera Game Info & Props vs. the White Sox